 There is also psychological support.
 Any medical or psychological assessment is available upon request at the hotel.
 Many consultations are provided by telephone where possible due to the risk to the doctors and psychologists providing these services.

 If you have a condition that becomes unstable, you will be assessed by a medical doctor and if required, transported from the hotel for any necessary tests or consultations.
 Similarly, if your condition requires it, you will be transported to hospital as you would otherwise be at any other time.

 There are varied accommodation facilities available.
 You may be accommodated in a hotel with adjoining rooms or possibly an apartment, depending on availability.
 This is not pre-arranged.

-No. You are required to enter mandatory hotel quarantine at the first point of entry into Australia.
+If you are not fully vaccinated you are required to enter mandatory hotel quarantine at the first point of entry into Australia.
 This is not a reason for an exemption from hotel quarantine in NSW.

-Onward travel to another state is not permitted until a traveler completes quarantine in their port of arrival.
+If you are not fully vaccinated onward travel to another state is not permitted until a traveller completes quarantine in their port of arrival.
+International travellers are not permitted to travel on domestic flights until after they have completed quarantine.

 In extremely rare situations, onward travel may be allowed.
 For these requests, NSW Health must notify the Chief Health Officer in each state or territory of any individuals wishing to enter on these grounds.
 Approval and an exemption are required from the other state or territory before you can travel there.
-International travelers are not permitted to travel on domestic flights until after they have completed quarantine.

 You will also need to apply for entry or exemption from quarantine arrangements through the relevant state or territory government website.
-We advise not to book your onward travel from Sydney unless you have been granted an exemption.
+We advise you not to book your onward travel from Sydney unless you have been granted an exemption.

 As some states and territories have border restrictions in place, applications for entry or exemption from quarantine arrangements can be submitted through the relevant government website.
 This applies even if you are a resident of that state or territory.